xpl/useless/README.md

 ### Recent updates / changelog

-- [HTTP framework](https://github.com/xpl/useless/tree/master/server) based on recent Promise-centric features.
+- A new [HTTP server framework](https://github.com/xpl/useless/tree/master/server) built around recent Promise-centric features.
+See the code [example](https://github.com/xpl/useless#server-app-framework) here.
+It allows to write and debug complex asynchronous chains in no time, with unprecedented level of error reporting legibility.

-- [Androgene](https://github.com/xpl/useless/blob/master/Androgene.js) subsystem, delivering the "supervised Promises" concept for [asynchronous/nonlinear logging and stack traces](http://img.leprosorium.com/2523074).
+- Working prototype of [Androgene](https://github.com/xpl/useless/blob/master/Androgene.js) subsystem, delivering the "supervised Promises" concept for [asynchronous/nonlinear logging and stack traces](http://img.leprosorium.com/2523074).
+It is core mechanism behind the upcoming unit test system and a new HTTP server framework.

-- [Promise+](https://github.com/xpl/useless/blob/master/base/Promise%2B.js) library for highly abstract data-processing algorithms that can handle any type of data (arrays, objects, scalars) and any kind of operator function (either sync or async).
+- Early sketch of [Promise+](https://github.com/xpl/useless/blob/master/base/Promise%2B.js) library for highly abstract data-processing algorithms that can handle any type of data (arrays, objects, scalars) and any kind of operator function (either sync or async).

 - [Read more...](https://github.com/xpl/useless/wiki/Changelog)